Stephanie is a Temporary Lecturer in Evolutionary Biomechanics examining the locomotion potential of early tetrapods.

 Other projects underway with various collaborators include such things as: scaling crocodile jaw muscles and skull stress/strain through ontogeny and across species; virtually reconstructing the brain, sinuses and vestibular system of extinct crocodiles and plesiosaurs; examining the relationship between lower jaw shape, function and disparity through the crocodile lineage; mapping developmental morpho/skeletogenesis in crocodiles; and uncovering how evolutionary changes in vertebral shape affect biomechanical performance.

-2012-2013 Introduction to walking, running and animal scaling (4 lectures and discussion)- CAL BSc
+2012-2013: Introduction to walking, running and animal scaling - Comparative Animal Locomotion BSc yr3

 - Pierce, Stephanie E., John R. Hutchinson, and Jennifer A. Clack.
 (2013).
 Historical perspectives on the evolution of tetrapodomorph movement.
 Integrative & Comparative Biology, doi: 10.1093/icb/ict022.
 (Contribution to SICB 2013 Symposium: Vertebrate Land Invasions: Past, Present, and Future)